bohemian-coder/laravel-demo/README.md

  ``` php artisan migrate ```
  ``` php artisan db:seed```

-Each branch represents a different stage of the process
+Each branch represents a different stage of the process;
+1. main : Sample laravel application setup
+2. dockerized-version: Sample application containerized
+3. kubernetes-setup: Containerzied application deployed to kubernetes

+**This is setup to run on MAC M1/M2.
+Setup scripts for other operating systems may be different.**